 The results of the 2021 Star Count showed that 51% of people in England (60% in Staffordshire) who took part were not able to see more than 10 stars in the Orion constellation, which indicates severe light pollution.
 Only 5% of those who took part (3.6% in Staffordshire) were lucky enough to see more than 30 stars, which is a sign of truly dark skies.

 England has 34 Areas of Outstanding Natural Beauty (AONBs), of which Cannock Chase is both the smallest and the least dark, as it is so near to built-up areas.
 However, the central core of the Chase is still a relative oasis of darkness for people to enjoy compared to the surrounding conurbations.
-Together with the Cannock Chase AONB Partnership, we plan to use the results of this year’s Star Count as the basis for a more detailed investigation of local light pollution.
-The aim is to carry out more technical surveys around Cannock Chase and produce a Good Lighting Guide at a later date.
+Together with the Cannock Chase AONB Partnership, the results of the 2021 Star Count were used as the basis for a more detailed investigation of local light pollution and to produce a Good Lighting Guide.